ibm-cloud-docs/FileStorage/architecture-guide-file-storage-vmware.md

 **Note**: This setting is specific to the WMware datastore and not to the host.

-### 2. Storage I/O Control For {{site.data.keyword.BluVirtServers_short}}
+### Configuring Storage I/O Control For {{site.data.keyword.BluVirtServers_short}}

 You can also limit individual virtual disks for individual VMs or grant them different shares with SIOC.
 The limiting of disks and granting different shares allows you to match and align the environment to the workload with the acquired {{site.data.keyword.filestorage_short}} volume IOPS number.
 The limit is set by IOPS and it is possible to set a different weight or "Shares."
 Virtual disks with shares set to High (2,000 shares) receive twice as much I/O as a disk set to Normal (1,000 shares) and four times as much as one set to Low (500 shares).
-Normal is the default value for all the VMs, so you need to adjust the values above or below Normal for the VMs that actually require it.
+Normal is the default value for all the VMs, so you need to adjust the values above or under Normal for the VMs that require it.

-Use the following steps to change the VDisk shares and limit:
+Use the following steps to change the VDisk shares and limit.

 1. Choose a {{site.data.keyword.BluVirtServers_short}} in the **VMs and Templates** inventory.
-Icon is on the upper left of the web page.
 2. Select the {{site.data.keyword.BluVirtServers_short}} for I/O Control.
 3. Click the **Manage** tab and click **Settings**.
 Click **Edit**.
 4. Expand the **hard disk** arrow.
 Select **Modify the Shares** or **Limit - IOPs** as is appropriate for your environment.
 Choose a virtual hard disk from the list and modify the Shares selection to choose the relative number of shares to allocate to the {{site.data.keyword.BluVirtServers_short}} (Low, Normal, or High).
 You can also click **Custom** and enter a user-defined share value.
-5. Click the Limit - IOPS column and enter the upper limit of storage resources to allocate to the virtual machine.
+5. Click the **Limit - IOPS** column and enter the maximum storage resources to allocate to the virtual machine.
 6. Click **OK**

-   **Note**: The above process is used to set the resource consumption limits of individual vDisks in a {{site.data.keyword.BluVirtServers_short}} even when SIOC is not enabled.
+> **Note**: This process is used to set the resource consumption limits of individual vDisks in a {{site.data.keyword.BluVirtServers_short}} even when SIOC is not enabled.
 These settings are specific to the individual guest, and not the host, although they are used by SIOC.

-## ESXi  Host Side Settings
+## Configuring ESXi Host Side Settings

-There are some extra settings that are required for setting up ESXi 5.x hosts for NFS storage.
+Extra settings are required for configuring ESXi 5.x hosts for NFS storage.
+This table shows what each setting needs to be.

 |Parameter | Set to ... |
 |----------|------------|